Twitter (most likely) regrets adding Follow

 Social feeds and talent networks

 Lists have been an integral part of Contra experience for clients.
 We believe that this is one of the reasons why we have a superior dataset for making better talent recommendations.
-Meanwhile, Contra Community talent network
+Meanwhile, Contra Community is our first step towards graduating to a talent network, and it should come as no surprise that I am thinking about how to integrate lists into our community.

 More to come, but my hope is that we can utilize lists to create a community feed that adopts in near real-time to your task at hand, whether that's education, entertainment, networking, or whatever else top of mind, and make it feel magic not just based on your current engagement, but based on the engagement of people in the overlapping lists.